About the Journal

 Topics of interest may include but not limited to: digital art, informatics, neuroscience, and technology in architecture.

-The first volume will be free of article processing charge.
+Articles will be free of article processing charge.

 JARINA publishes twice a year in February and August